rdmpage/taxonomy-GBIF-manuscript/README.md

 Fig. Mammals.
 Cluster map for accepted species names for mammals according to three different taxonomic databases.
 The largest cluster represents names found in all three databases.
 Clusters linked to a single database are unique to that source.

-Unless one database is more up to date than another and includes newly described species (new mammals are still being discovered; [Ceballos and Ehrlich 2009]) one might expect that the names unique to one or more database should be either objective synonyms (the same taxa placed in different genera) or represent disputes about the delimitation of taxa.
+Unless one database is more up to date than another and includes newly described species (and new mammals are still being discovered; [Ceballos and Ehrlich 2009]), or there limits of species-level taxa are hotly contested (unlikely in the case of most mammals) then we might expect that the names unique to one or more database are objective synonyms.
+Failure to recognise these as resulted in hundreds of problematic mammalian names in GBIF's classification.

 ## Future directions